Skip to main content

 IMPORTANT: Always bear in mind the different speeds on take-off.
 If you have a C172 lead an A380 on a different SID, you could theoretically separate them by 3 NM.
 It should be logical that this does not make sense, as the A380 flies at least twice as fast as the Cessna and therefore, at a 3NM separation a LOS will definitely occur shortly after takeoff.

 In such cases (following departure significantly faster than leading departure), it is advisable to flip the departure sequence and let the fast traffic take off as number 1.
-See also the article Efficiency in the tower area.
+See also the article Tower Efficiency.
 If this is not possible and you have to send a fast departure out after a slow approach, coordinate the timing of the departure with Approach.
 They have the option of solving the problem by tactically using vectors or different altitudes and should let you know when you can send the fast departure on its way.

 You should also pay attention to the initial rate of climb of the leading departure for "normal" airliners.
 Especially on the network, there are pilots who fly unrealistically fast or slow.